identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

 ## Client Authentication Information Claims

 The claims listed in this section MAY be issued and reflect the types and strength of client authentication in the access token that the authentication server enforced prior to returning the authorization response to the client.
 Their values are fixed and remain the same across all access tokens that derive from a given authorization response, whether the access token was obtained directly in the response (e.g., via the implicit flow) or after obtaining a fresh access token using a refresh token.
-Those values may change if an access tokenis exchanged for another via an [RFC8693] procedure in order to reflect the specifities of this request.
+Those values may change if an access tokenis exchanged for another via an {{RFC8693}} procedure in order to reflect the specifities of this request.

 ccr
     OPTIONAL - defines the authentication context class reference the client satisfied when authenticating to the authorization server.
 An absolute URI or registered name from furture RFC SHOULD be used as the `ccr` value; registered names MUST NOT be used with a different meaning than that which is registered.
 Parties using this claim will need to agree upon the meanings of the values used, which may be context specific.

 cmr
     OPTIONAL - defines the authentication methods the client used when authenticating to the authorization server.
 String that is an identifier for an authentication method used in the authentication of the client.
 For instance, a value might indicate the usage of private JWT as defined in {{RFC7521}} and {{RFC7523}} or HTTP message signature as defined in {{RFC9421}} .
 The `cmr` value is a case-sensitive string.
-Values used in the `cmr` Claim SHOULD be from those registered in the IANA OAuth Token Endpoint Authentication Methods Values registry [IANA.OAuth.Parameters] defined by [RFC7591]; parties using this claim will need to agree upon the meanings of any unregistered values used, which may be context specific.
+Values used in the `cmr` Claim SHOULD be from those registered in the IANA OAuth Token Endpoint Authentication Methods Values registry {{IANA.OAuth.Parameters}} defined by {{RFC7591}}; parties using this claim will need to agree upon the meanings of any unregistered values used, which may be context specific.

 # Authorization Server Metadata

-The following authorization server metadata parameters [RFC8414] are introduced to signal the server's capability
+The following authorization server metadata parameters {{RFC8414}} are introduced to signal the server's capability

 support_client_extentison_claims
     Boolean parameter indicating whether the authorization server will return the extension claimns described in this RFC.